Schedule your virtual or in-person appointment now.

 RETURNING AFTER TESTING POSITIVE

-CDC guidance mandates people who test positive for COVID-19 should quarantine for at least 10 days after the onset of symptoms.
-Quarantine can end when the positive individual is symptom free for at least 72 hours without the aid of fever reducing medicines.
+The latest guidance mandates people who test positive for COVID-19 should isolate for at least ten (10) days after the onset of symptoms.
+Isolation can end after the ten (10) day period and the patient shows a general improvement in symptoms, including being fever free for at least 24 hours without the aid of fever reducing medicines.

 Other elements of the plan include:

 - Protocols for dining areas, campus meetings, and travel.

 For details, view the Return to Class Plan.